telosnetwork/.github/.github/ISSUE_TEMPLATE/project-tracking-epic.md

 ---
-name: Epic
+name: Project Tracking Epic
 about: Tracking issue for Epics typically used for tracking progress of a large feature or project
-title: "[Epic] - "
 labels: ["Epic"]
-assignees:
-  - rozzaswap
-  - pmjanus
 projects: ["telosnetwork/49"]
 ---

+## Problem Statement

+- One or two sentences describing the problem this epic is solving

 ## Key Links

 - Project where we are tracking this epic:

-## Problem Statement

-- One or two sentences describing the problem this epic is solving

 ## Project Leads